 The inclusion of upper management is crucial to Zappos’ success: it ensures that white-collar management personnel whose jobs have little access to consumers, but who hold immense decision-making power, remain invested in Zappos’ consumer-centric core.
-It prevents upper level management from reverting to traditional analyses of customer service as a money drain.
+It prevents upper-level management from reverting to traditional analyses of customer service as a money drain.

-Most importantly, the presence of upper management in Zappos’ call centre training sends a clear message to the call center workers about the importance of their jobs to the company – it shows them that they form the backbone of the company.
+Most importantly, the presence of upper management in Zappos’ call center training sends a clear message to the call center workers about the importance of their jobs to the company – it shows them that they form the backbone of the company.
 This can only have a positive effect on their standard of service and customer satisfaction.